appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/query-object.md

 https://api.domain/teams/{{ this.params.team }}
 ```

 On the canvas, use a [Checkbox-group widget](/reference/widgets/checkbox-group/) and populate the checkbox options and values with the teams that can be selected.
-This may be done manually, or with a query that returns a list of all existing teams.
+This may be done manually, or with a query that returns a list of all existing team numbers.

-On the Checkbox-group's `selectedValues` property, there is an array of all values of the selected options.
+On the Checkbox-group's `selectedValues` property, there's an array of the selected values.

 ```javascript
 // CheckboxGroup1.selectedValues